-If you haven’t taken SEO seriously before (i.e., your current website), now is the time to start taking advantage of it.
+If you haven’t taken search engine optimization (SEO) seriously before, now is the time to start.

-A website redesign will help boost your marketing but optimizing your search engine results to help people find you is now more critical than ever.
+A website redesign is the perfect opportunity to help more people find you via organic search, which is now more critical than ever.

 After all, you may no longer be competing with just the other businesses in your city.
 And most people don’t even go past the first page of the search results when making an online query.

-For these reasons and more, SEO optimization is one of the most important factors for digital marketing, including:
+For these reasons and more, SEO is one of the most important facets of digital marketing.
+Optimizing your website includes:

 - Targeting the best keywords for each page on your website

 - Reducing website loading times to a minimum

 - Crafting strategic and compelling meta titles and descriptions

 - Designing content for readability, including lists and header tags

 - Creating quality content that is unique and adds value while conveying expertise, authoritativeness, and trustworthiness (E-A-T)